How Many Calories Should I Be Eating?

 DAILY CALORIES: 1,500 PROTEIN: 100g (400 CAL) CARBS: 50g (200 CAL) FATS: 100g (900 CAL)

 DAILY CALORIES: 1,500 PROTEIN: 100G (400vCAL) CARBS: 200g (200 CAL) FATS: 88g (900 CAL)

 As long as you are eating in your calories you can break the macros up however you want!
 Some people find over time they are more energized by eating more carbs and some people do better on fats.
 Everyone is different when it comes to these small preferences.
 Not in calories though, everyone is not different in calories.
 Calories in and calories burned.
 If you eat more than you burn, you gain weight.
 Eat less, you lose.
 Easy.

-I will cover the last three levels of complex nutrition with a short page overview.
-Why?
-Because they aren’t that important to the majority of people.
-You most likely don’t need to know much about these last three things to be successful.
-You need to apply what you learned, and stick to it for 90 days.
-Yup, 90 days.
-Then tell me what happened.
-We call these last there items the advertiser’s main cast.
+We call these last three items the advertiser’s main cast.
 Because these are the three players in nutrition you see hooks for in the media that want you to AVOID THESE 3 FOODS, or TAKE THIS SUPPLEMENT, etc.

 The recommended intake of veggies is 1-2 cups for every 1,000 calories you eat!

 Should I avoid eating after 7pm?
 Should I eat breakfast?
 Should I drink a protein shake right after my workout or wait 30 min?
 These fine tune small changes won’t yield much results unless we have mastered the fundamentals, but yes these changes make a slight difference when adjusting a diet that is correct in calories, macros!
 Example: Intermittent fasting.